ShushantSharma372/Voice-Assistant-ChatGPT/README.md

 # Voice-Assistant-ChatGPT
-An program that makes ChatGPT voice assistant
+A program that makes ChatGPT voice assistant